etsangsplk/cadvisordev/README.md

 ## Setting up Dev Environment

 1. Update the first volume in `docker-compose.yml` so that the `share` directory maps to `/opt/share` in the container.
-The run:
+Then run:
 `docker-compose up -d`
 2. Connect to it `docker exec -it cadvisorbuild /bin/bash`
 3. `cd /opt/share`
-4. `bash devsetup.sh` - this will install all dependencies and download the cAdvisor code
+4. `bash devsetup.sh` - this will install all dependencies and download the cAdvisor code.

 ## Building
 1. `cd /opt/share/src/github.com/google/cadvisor/deploy`